 In the ACA era, the Health Insurance Marketplace provides an essential sales outlet for insurance agents.
 With the Marketplace, you can create a broker profile, execute training, and be in a position to connect with millions of clients.
 During the open enrollment period (traditionally from Nov.
 1 through Jan.
 15), you can work with clients to help them get the right policy for themselves and their families, or with small businesses on behalf of their employees.

 The Health Insurance Marketplace is a great supplemental income for insurance agents.
-You can use it in combination with lead generation software from Nectar to bring in real-time health insurance leads and live transfer health insurance leads outside the exchange.
+You can use it in combination with lead generation platform from Nectar to bring in real-time health insurance leads outside the exchange.
 As you build out your overall insurance book of business, utilize the Marketplace, Nectar leads, and your insurance knowledge base to build a brand for yourself and flourish as an agent.

 This article reflects the features of Nectar as of the date of publication.
 Features are subject to change at any time.
 This article is meant for informational purposes only, it is not a guarantee that using Nectar will help you achieve specific business or financial results and is not intended to serve as the sole recommendation for any business financial decisions.